Thinking For a Change

 - Problem Solving: Skills that help us make better choices (i.e. making plans, evaluating actions, stopping and thinking about our actions)

 The program aims to decrease recidivism through changing the mindset of the participants and having them recognizing the behaviors that lead them to trouble.
-Through a collaborative effort with the Onondaga County Probation Department, Child and Family Services, and New Justice Services, T4C is being offered to youth ages 13-16 who are currently under the supervision of the probation department.
+Through a collaborative effort with the Onondaga County Probation Department, Child and Family Services, and New Justice Services, T4C is being offered to both youth and adult groups currently under the supervision of the probation department.
 Successful graduation from the program is incentivized with a reduction in time under supervision.

 The class meets twice weekly for 13 weeks.
 If you are interested, contact your probation officer or contact the group leader at 315-471-4676.